CP-5131/GYC or PSG-9 Message Terminal

 connectors use a push on, pull off mechanism, not threads)

-is standard, but the boot setup is not, and can be configured by going
+system is standard, but the boot setup is not, and can be

-disk, by the way--only accessible by taking the entire thing apart) you
+hard disk, by the way--only accessible by taking the entire thing

-new found laptop, and put a bootable DOS image of system on the PCMCIA
+and put a bootable DOS image of system on the PCMCIA disk; then

-disk; then copy your OS of choice, that is likely the INSTALLATION CD,
+copy your OS of choice, that is likely the INSTALLATION CD, onto

-done so your OS installer can recognize the internal configuration of
+be done so your OS installer can recognize the internal

 Hope this helps.